 3. Alpenverein Maps – Cordillera Real Nord and Sud

-There is a second map which covers the area of the Cordillera around Illimani.
+There is a second map that covers the area of the Cordillera around Illimani.

 The two maps were published in 1987 and would be the oldest of all the maps mentioned here.